Home

 • Shell Fish Diving:

-• These divers search for shell fish, often times for commercial fishermen and companies.
+• As the name states, these divers search for shell fish, often times for commercial fishermen and companies.

 Commercial Diving Salaries